 Later, in 1998, in study titled “An empirical investigation of supplier development: Reactive and strategic processes,” researcher Daniel R. Krause highlighted two approaches to the supplier management process:

-- Reactive Approach – Where companies start managing the supplier relationships only when unpleasant situations with suppliers occur, and try to figure out how to improve the performance of unreliable suppliers.
+Supplier relationships only when unpleasant situations with suppliers occur, and try to figure out how to improve the performance of unreliable suppliers.
 This approach consumes quite a lot of time and resources, which could have been better spent on more important business processes.

-- Strategic approach – Where supplier relationship management starts even before an agreement with supplier is signed, in order to ensure the competitive advantage of the company in the long run.
+Where supplier relationship management starts even before an agreement with supplier is signed, in order to ensure the competitive advantage of the company in the long run.

 For example, by making long-term relationships and building trust with its suppliers an integral part of its supply chain strategy, Apple, developed a well-deserved reputation as a global leader in supply chain management, and ensured that it could deliver seamlessly in vast quantities when launching new products.

-“Instead of simply monitoring current developments, management must learn to make things happen to its own advantage.
-This calls for nothing less than a total change of perspective: from purchasing (an operating function) to supply management (a strategic one).”
+Instead of simply monitoring current developments, management must learn to make things happen to its own advantage.
+This calls for nothing less than a total change of perspective: from purchasing (an operating function) to supply management (a strategic one).

 The Importance of Your Supplier Management System

 These are suppliers who can handle the goods of several different companies.
 The prices might be higher than those of wholesalers, but they handle small orders from a wide range of manufacturers over a relatively short time period.

-- Import Sources – Domestic importers can work like domestic wholesalers and sell foreign goods to businesses.
+Domestic importers can work like domestic wholesalers and sell foreign goods to businesses.

-Supplier Management Solutions and Strategies for Better Relationships
+Top 10 Strategies for Better Supplier Relationships

 Having long-lasting, trusted relationships with dedicated suppliers should be a primary goal of any business that strives to succeed in the market, so let’s find out which strategies can help achieve this.

 Make your suppliers feel like they are a part of your business.
-Inform them about your processes, such as releases of new products and promotions, and listen to their concerns.
+A two-way and win-win relationship is important, especially for your key suppliers.
+Share information with them about your processes, such as releases of new products and promotions, and listen to their concerns.

 Keep them regularly informed and up to date, on your strategy and plans so that they know where they fit in and how they can help, plan for and benefit from those plans.

-Make them your partner.
-If you appreciate their work, let them know.
-If something’s not working for you, let them know.
-A stronger, deeper relationship with clear and frequent communication allows this communication to become more organic.
+Price is what you pay, value is what you get.
 Nothing is better for growing your profits than getting a quality service or materials for the right price.
 If you have the financial flexibility use it.
 You can buy in bulk and get better pricing but you will have more stock on your balance sheet and possibly an inventory management headache, or you can arrange to pay a vendor earlier in order to get a bigger discount.